5 Places For A Quiet Ride In Singapore

 Before going on that ride, make sure you’ve got the best motorcycle insurance possible.
 Singapore’s leading motor insurer, Income’s Motorcycle Insurance includes a 0% installment plan which means you have no excuse not to be insured.

 Income keeps the policy affordable by offering three different type of plans that ensure maximum flexibility and affordability to suit every rider and budget.
 Whatever plan you choose, the policy guarantees coverage for third party damage up to $500,000 and unlimited amount for third party injury claim and/or death.

-And to make sure every policy holder has access to the best help possible, Income even has its own 24/7 accident response team to assist any policy holder in an accident.
-Orange Force will arrive anywhere and anytime in Singapore to assist you in an accident.
+And to make sure every policy holder has access to the best help possible, Income even has its own accident response team to assist any policy holder in an accident.
+Orange Force will arrive anywhere in Singapore from 7am – 10.30pm daily to assist you in an accident.
 They will offer onsite assistance in removing accident vehicles and ensure that your interests are protected.

 And in the unfortunate event of an accident, Income’s Motor Service Centre will help you through the (sometimes) difficult process of accident reporting procedures.
 Staff are also on hand to give you the best advice on how to get your ride back to its showroom glory in no time.

 To sweeten the deal further, you’ll get a 5% loyalty discount if you’ve been insured with Income for three years or more.
 And on top of that, you get access to Income Treats which includes discounts and vouchers from lifestyle, dining, entertainment and even beauty retailers.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.